ornl-epics/pvws/README.md

 Combines ideas from https://github.com/JeffersonLab/epics2web with https://github.com/xihui/WebPDA:

- * Web Socket for Channel Access, PV Access, simulated PVs, local PVs, ... based on Phoebus core-pv and RxJava
+ * Web Socket for EPICS Channel Access and PV Access, simulated PVs, local PVs, formulas ... based on Phoebus core-pv and RxJava
+ * Scalar and array values
+ * Basic values plus time stamps, status/severity, metadata for units, display ranges etc
- * JSON for the data, but packing arrays as binary
+ * Generally using JSON to simplify use in JavaScript web client, but packing array values as binary to reduce size
+ * Example JavaScript client library, but usable by any web client
- * Metadata is sent once, then only updates.
-JavaScript client merges updates.
+ * Metadata is sent once with first value, then only when it changes to reduce network traffic.
+   Example JavaScript client merges updates to always present the complete value with all metadata

 Key user is [Display Builder Web Runtime](https://github.com/ornl-epics/dbwr).